Regular ideals, Ideal Intersections and Quotients II: Introduction

 We generalized the graph algebra results of \cite{BFPR22} to arbitrary Cartan inclusions $D \subseteq A$ in \cite{BFPR24}.
 We showed that if $J$ is a regular ideal in $A$ then $D/(J\cap D)$ is a Cartan subalgebra of $A/J$.
 In particular, these results say that when $D$ is a Cartan subalgebra of $A$ then the quotient by a regular ideal of $A$ preserves not just the unique pseudo-expectation property (as guaranteed by \cite{PitZar15}), but the \emph{faithful} unique pseudo-expectation property.
 Both \cite{BFPR22} and \cite{BFPR24} deal with regular ideals in inclusions with a faithful conditional expectation, with particular emphasis on Cartan inclusions.

 Many results in \cite{BFPR24} apply to settings beyond Cartan inclusions.
-For example, \cite[Theorem~3.24]{BFPR24} shows that if: a) $B \subseteq A$ is a regular inclusion (the first paragraph of Section~\ref{Sec: prelim} contains the definition of a regular inclusion), b) all regular ideals of $A$ have non-trivial intersection with $B$, and c) there is a faithful conditional expectation $E \colon A \rightarrow B$, then the map $J \mapsto J \cap B$ is a Boolean isomorphism from the Boolean algebra of regular ideals of $A$ to the invariant regular ideals of $B$; this is a key result of \cite{BFPR24}.
+For example, given the inclusion $(\A,\B)$, \cite[Theorem~3.24]{BFPR24} shows that under suitable hypotheses, including the existence of a faithful conditional expectation $E: \A\rightarrow \B$, the map $J \mapsto J \cap B$ is a Boolean isomorphism from the Boolean algebra of regular ideals of $A$ to the invariant regular ideals of $B$; this is a key result of \cite{BFPR24}.
 Exel generalized this result in \cite{Exel23}.
-A special case of Exel's result is that the map $J \mapsto J \cap B$ is a Boolean isomorphism without the assumption that there is a faithful conditional expectation (or any conditional expectation) from $A$ to $B$.
+A special case of Exel's result is that the map $J \mapsto J \cap B$ can be shown to be a Boolean isomorphism without the assumption that there is a faithful conditional expectation (or any conditional expectation) from $A$ to $B$.
 However, the additional hypothesis in \cite{BFPR24} of a conditional expectation has an advantage: in \cite[Theorem~3.24]{BFPR24} we give an explicit description of the inverse of the map $J \mapsto J \cap D$ using a faithful conditional expectation.
 This has implications for quotients of inclusions by regular ideals (see \cite[Theorem~4.2]{BFPR24}), and in particular leads to \cite[Theorem~4.8]{BFPR24}: if $(A,D)$ is a Cartan inclusion and $J\idealin A$ is a regular ideal, then $(A/J, D/(D\cap J))$ is again a Cartan inclusion.

 In this article, we focus on the regular ideals in relation to pseudo-expectations.
 In Theorem~\ref{thm: 1-1 reg ideals pseudo}, we describe the inverse of the map $J \mapsto J \cap B$ on regular ideals $J \unlhd A$ for certain regular inclusions of $\ca$-algebras $B \subseteq A$ satisfying the \iip\ and having a faithful pseudo-expectation.
 This result generalizes \cite[Theorem~3.24]{BFPR24}.
 We do not assume $B$ is abelian.
 However, pseudo-Cartan inclusions are an interesting setting where $B$ is abelian, and the hypotheses of Theorem~\ref{thm: 1-1 reg ideals pseudo} are satisfied for pseudo-Cartan inclusions.